Mclmadden/NGC1333IRAS4/Week 4.md

 > Weighted Uncertainty = (sqrt(Σ(σ^-2)))^-1 = 0.0292 km/s

-Read more of Tielens *The Molecular Universe* review
+Read more of Tielens' *The Molecular Universe* review

 ### Goals For Next Week